RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 ![Screenshot](Images/Plugin_Window.png)

-A plugins window should appear, search "Online Subsystem" and "Online Subsystem Steam" and ensure those plugins are enbaled.
+A plugins window should appear, search "Online Subsystem" and "Online Subsystem Steam" and ensure those plugins are enabled.
 You may be prompted to restart your editor after enabling them.

 ![Screenshot](Images/Plugin_Enable1.png)

 ![Screenshot](Images/Plugin_Enable2.png)

-After enabling those plugins and restarting the editor you'll need to rebuild the project.
-To do that, first delete the folders 'Binaries'
+After enabling those plugins and restarting the editor you'll want to build the modules from the plugin.
+To do that, first close the editor then open the project in an IDE of your choice (I recommend using Rider or Visual Studio as they have native support for Unreal Engine) and click build solution.

-Now that your project in rebuilt, you'll need to modify some `.ini` files.
+Once you build the modules, you'll need to modify some `.ini` files.
 Navigate to the Config folder in your project's main directory and find the `DefaultEngine.ini` and `DefaultGame.ini` files.

 Example path: `[Project]/Config/DefaultEngine.ini` and `DefaultGame.ini`.